SSpeights/PowerShellGuide/refining-with-loops.md

 ## Validating your script

 Maybe your script works but there are still some improvements you can make.
 One tool that enables you to validate your scripts is the [Powershell module PSScriptAnalyzer ](https://www.powershellgallery.com/packages/PSScriptAnalyzer/).
 We don't go into modules in this guide, but installing and using the analyzer is relatively straightforward.
-And by using the `Invoke-ScriptAnalyzer` cmdlet, you can validate the errors and find how this script can still be better.
+And by using the `Invoke-ScriptAnalyzer` cmdlet, you can validate the errors and find how this script can still be better \(Although you can ignore the "Write-Host" warning, since "Write-Host" now wraps "Write-Information"\).

 ## Section targets